jkimthu/history-lessons/README.md

 I. comparing trait values between steady-state low and 0% nutrient, steady-state ave and 50%, and steady-state high and 100% nutrient.
+	- Mann-Whitney U test does not find any significance between bars of comparable nutrient experience. (lowest is p = 0.08q)

+J.

+K. Taheri-like added volume vs birth size plots modified from figure28.m, which is about 1 year old at this point add number of cell cycles per bin to plot (overlaid histogram)

+L. Mean added volume vs mean birth volume, at population level Also plots mean added volume vs mean interdivision time